vals-ai/vals-sdk/README.md

 Make an account at [https://platform.vals.ai](https://platform.vals.ai) and confirm your email.

-Then, go to [https://platform.vals.ai/auth](https://platform.vals.ai/auth) and create an API key.
+Then, go to [https://platform.vals.ai/project/default-project/settings/api-keys](https://platform.vals.ai/project/default-project/settings/api-keys) and create an API key.
+If using a different project, navigate to that project's settings instead.

 If you are using the command line, you should set the following: